Map It Anywhere (MIA): Empowering Bird's Eye View Mapping using Large-scale Public Data: Conclusion

 \subsection{Limitations, Biases, Social Impact}

 While we show promising generalization performance on conventional datasets, we note that label noise inherently exists, to a higher degree than manually collected data, in crowd-sourced data, in both pose correspondence and in BEV map labeling.
 Such noise is common across large-scale automatically scraped/curated benchmarks such as ImageNet \cite{imagenet_cvpr09}.
 Moreover, our approach does not capture dynamic classes as they do not exist in static maps.
 However, we see our approach as indispensable for scale and diversity yet complementary to conventionally obtained datasets.
-While we recognize that our sampled dataset is biased towards locations in the US, our \coolname{} data engine is directly applicable to other worldwide locations.

 \textbf{Negative Societal Impact:} Our work relies heavily on crowd-sourced data, which places the burden of data collection on open-source contributors.
 Additionally, while the FPV images and metadata from Mapillary are desensitized, there remains a potential risk of reconstructing private information.